KodiParsons/cnbscene/source/_posts/could-sitting-next-to-a-laser-beam-printer-cause-you-to-sick.md

 ---
 title: Could sitting next to a laser beam printer cause you to sick
 date: 2018-10-05 09:30:00
-category: Health Risk & Safety
+category: health risk & safety
 ---

 ![](/images/6.jpg)